What Are Kinot and Why Do We Say Them? | Aleph Beta

 The Five Tragedies

-• The sin of the spies.
+1. The sin of the spies.
 Before the Israelites entered the land of Israel, 12 spies ventured out to explore the land.
 The spies returned with a negative report, full of false warnings about the danger that awaited in the land of Israel, like: “It’s a land that devours its inhabitants!” and “We can’t go up against the people who live there; they are stronger than us.”
 After hearing and believing these reports, the Israelites cried, demonstrating a lack of faith in God.
 This generation was therefore punished and not allowed to enter the land.
-This story is described in Numbers 13–14; our video explains what was the real sin of the spies.
+This story is described in Numbers 13–14.
+(Watch this video to explore what the real sin of the spies was).

 And so we read in Kinah #3: “[God] decreed against our ancestors when they rebelled and attached many terrible troubles to this day, a day designated to be struck by misfortunes.”